 - Spoon the avocado into your bowl and mash with a fork or potato masher.

 - Mash until you achieve your desired consistency.

 - Add lime juice, MCT oil, and salt and then gently mix with a spoon or spatula.

 That’s it!
 You’ve now made the world’s best tasting guacamole.
 All that’s left to do is eat.
 Share with your friends and family if you choose.

-Low Carbohydrate Foods To Eat With Your MCT Guacamole
+What Low Carbohydrate Foods Can You Eat With Your MCT Guacamole?

 The traditional way to enjoy guacamole is to eat it with crispy, salty, corn tortilla chips.
 Unfortunately, that doesn’t work when you’re following a low carbohydrate or ketogenic diet.